Susanna Kallur

 Susanna Elisabeth "Sanna" Kallur ([sɵˈsânːa ˈkǎlːɵr]; born 16 February 1981) is a Swedish former athlete competing mainly in sprint hurdles.
 She has won several international medals, including the gold medal in the 100 m hurdles at the 2006 European Athletics Championships.
-Kallur holds the world indoor record for the 60 metres hurdles.
+Kallur previously held the world indoor record for the 60 metres hurdles for 16 years (2008–2024).

 Career

 Kallur made a breakthrough by winning the 100 m hurdles at the 2000 World Junior Championships held in Santiago, Chile.
 She then initially failed to make an impact on senior competition, failing to make the final of two World Championships and then the 2004 Olympic Games in Athens, where she improved her personal best to 12.67 seconds.

 European champion

 In 2005, she won her first senior gold medal at the European Indoor Championships in Madrid.
 But once again she failed to reach the final of the 2005 World Championships staged in Helsinki.

 She came third in the 2006 World Indoor Championships held in Moscow.
 That year Kallur, in her biggest achievement to date, claimed the 100 m hurdles title at the European Championships in front of her home crowd in Gothenburg.
 She won in a time of 12.59 seconds ahead of Kirsten Bolm and Derval O'Rourke.

 Kallur retained her title at the 2007 European Indoor Championships in Birmingham.
 She finished only fourth in the 100 m hurdles at the 2007 World Championships held in Osaka, despite running a personal best of 12.51 s and having a clear lead to the final hurdle.
 The Swedish team had grounds for appeal, as eventual winner Michelle Perry had crossed over into Kallur's lane, possibly interfering.
 But by the time they did register an appeal, the time limit had elapsed.
 After the World Championships, Kallur won the three remaining Golden League events in Berlin, Zürich and Brussels, posting a personal best in the German capital and beating Perry in all three races.